iFixit/pipe-to-graphite/scripts/nginxStats/readme.md

 This collector makes a curl request to 127.0.0.1/nginx_status, parses the output, and echoes out the metrics shown below.

+This script is meant to run every 60 seconds.
+Running at any other interval is of course possible, but you'll need to customize the script for the output to make sense.

 NOTE: You have to add the following config to nginx under a ```server``` directive before you can consume information from 127.0.0.1/nginx_status:

 ```